atar-axis/xpadneo/docs/README.md

 ### Xbox Series X|S Wireless Controller

 Full support for the Xbox Series X|S controller is present including the share button.
-This is currently mapped to keyboard event `KEY_RECORD` and may not work at all for any purpose.
-Thus, this implementation details may change during one of the next updates.
+This is currently statically mapped to keyboard event `KEY_F12` to take screenshots with Steam.
+It will be configurable in the future.
 This controller uses emulated profile switching support (see below).

 This controller uses BLE (Bluetooth low energy) and can only be supported if your Bluetooth dongle also supports BLE.